Celebrated every May, Pahiyas Festival “Masaganang Ani” is one of the most famous festival in the Philippines which is being held in Lucban Quezon.

 TIP: be careful of your belongings because there are lots of pickpockets and my mom almost became a victim.

 We started climbing and the first to second part of the hike was tiring because the steps are very high.
 I though my mom will not push though but she was very eager to finish it.
 We took our time, resting in the middle and fanning ourselves while climbing up.

-Approximately 20 mins we reached the statue Yey!
-My mom did it and I’m so proud of her.
-We rested around 5 mins then went down right away because it was too crowded on top.
+Approximately 20 mins we reached the top.
+We rested around 5 mins then went down right away because it was too crowded.